Simple controller design to achieve iso-damping robustness: Non-iterative data-driven approach based on fractional-order reference model: Proposed approach

 where $\beta_{RD} \in \mathbb{R}_{+}$ denotes the induced 2-norm of $\left(R^{D}\right)^{-1}$.
 Here, there exists a finite $\beta_{ref} \in \mathbb{R}_{+}$ such that $\lim_{N\to\infty}\left\lVert \mathrm{vec} \left( m_{[0:N]}^{ref} \right) \right\rVert _{2} = \left\lVert m^{ref} \right\rVert _{2} < \beta _{ref} $ due to Assumption \ref{Assumpion_L-flat} and Lemma \ref{Lemma_BIBO-State-Space}.
 Finally,

 which proves the conclusion.

 \begin{remark} In Theorem \ref{Theorem_Stability_analysis}, Assumption \ref{Assumption_J_finite} is a sufficient condition for proving the BIBO stability of $T \left(z; \theta^{\ast}\right)$; the BIBO stability may be achieved even if Assumption \ref{Assumption_J_finite} does not hold.
-Therefore, the stability result in Theorem \ref{Theorem_Stability_analysis} suffers from some conservatism.
 Moreover, Theorem \ref{Theorem_Stability_analysis} is the asymptotic result.
 Analysis in the finite sample case and the derivation of the necessary and sufficient condition of the BIBO stability are left as future work.
 Nevertheless, the proposed loss function $J\left(\theta\right)$ in \eqref{Eq_Loss_iso-IDFRIT} explicitly reflects the pole information of $T \left(z; \theta^{\ast}\right)$ via its $\left(N+1\right)$-length impulse response $t_{[0:N]} \left( \theta \right)$.
-This feature allows us to \emph{infer} that the resultant controller $C \left(z; \theta^{\ast}\right)$ stabilizes the closed-loop system from the reference input to the output in the BIBO sense, improving the reliability of the tuning result. $\blacksquare$ \end{remark}
+This feature allows us to \emph{infer} that the resultant controller $C \left(z; \theta^{\ast}\right)$ stabilizes the closed-loop system from the reference input to the output in the BIBO sense, improving the reliability of the tuning result. \end{remark}